 Only one of these filters is genuine.
 Can you tell the difference?

-Counterfeit water filters are being sold online every day.
-But even though these products may appear identical to those sold by legitimate manufacturers, their performance is anything but.
+Even though counterfeit water filters may appear identical to those sold by legitimate manufacturers, their performance is anything but.
 Counterfeit filters are illegal, and often don’t deliver on their promises or function near the level of authentic filters.
-Impurities found in some parts of the US water supply, such as lead, asbestos, pesticides and insecticides may not be filtered out by counterfeit or deceptively labeled filters.
+Impurities found in some parts of the U.S. water supply, such as lead, asbestos, pesticides and insecticides may not be filtered out by counterfeit or deceptively labeled filters.
 Even scarier is the fact that the consumer may not have any indication that these and other contaminants are not being removed from the water they drink.
 The water doesn’t look any different, so consumers assume it is being filtered.

 The blue water means that contaminants are present, even after the water was run through a non-genuine filter.